wpdispensary/dispensary-tinctures/README.txt

 == Description ==

-This plugin adds a Gear menu type to the [WP Dispensary](https://www.wpdispensary.com) menu plugin.
+This plugin adds a Tinctures menu type to the [WP Dispensary](https://www.wpdispensary.com) menu plugin.

+**Release Notes**

+You can read full details in our [blog post](https://www.wpdispensary.com/dispensary-tinctures-add-on/).

 **Requirements**